khu97/CS-7650-Final-Project/README.md

 # SBERT
 To run, open the juypter notebook and run the file from the top.
 Running all cells will train and test the SBERT.
 All runs were done on a M3 Pro.

+# DeepCoNN-RoBERTa
+To run, install necessary packages first.
+Run preprocess.py in the data folder to regenerate data splits as needed.
+Default data splits are available as csv files.
+Then navigate back to main directory and run main.py Changes to parameters can be made in config.py